How dog therapy improves your mood and university work

 In addition, it is known that there are a wide range of social and mental health benefits.

-In 2017, we reported on the lovely story of Hollie Evans, who was able to push through chronic anxiety to attend her sister's graduation thanks to the help of her dog, Boris.
+Thanks to the help of Boris, Hollie was able to push through chronic anxiety to attend her sister's graduation.

 When her parents explained the situation to staff at the University of Reading, where Hollie's sister Daisy was graduating, they were "very kind" and allowed Boris to attend.

-Boris dressed for the occasion, looking dapper in his very own graduation cap (head to the article to see a pic).
+Boris dressed for the occasion, looking dapper in his very own graduation cap.

 How to earn money working with dogs